keptn-sandbox/litmus-service/README.md

 ### Configuring the Service

-- The service implements simple handlers for the `deployment.finished` & `test.finished` events - i.e., triggers chaos by creating the `ChaosEngine` resource, fetching info from `ChaosResult` resource & eventually deleting them, respectively.
+- The service implements simple handlers for the `sh.keptn.event.test.triggered` & `sh.keptn.event.test.finished` events - i.e., triggers chaos by creating the `ChaosEngine` resource, fetching info from `ChaosResult` resource & eventually deleting them, respectively.
 In case you would need additional functions/capabilities,  update the [eventhandlers.go](https://github.com/keptn-sandbox/litmus-service/blob/master/eventhandlers.go).
 For more info around how to go about this, view the **Development** section.

 - Considering the litmus-service runs in the keptn namespace & acts on resources/applications on other namespaces (as per the project/stage names), it uses a cluster-wide RBAC.
 Tune the [permissions](https://github.com/keptn-sandbox/litmus-service/blob/master/deploy/service.yaml#L17) associated with this service based on functionality needed apart from CRUD on `ChaosEngine` & `ChaosResults`.